 He explained how they learnt to plant the trees closer together so that they blocked the sunlight sooner.
 A two metre separation between trees meant five years of weeding.
 When they transitioned to about 0.8 metres apart, they found they could stop weeding after only 18 months.

 As we walked through the young rainforest, Golly pointed out different tree species enthusiastically, telling me little snippets about each of them.
 Blue Quandong, the fastest growing tree in the forest.
 Brown pine, really ancient.
 Ideospermum, known as ‘idiot fruit’, which poisoned cows and put the Daintree on the map.

 ‘I planted that!’ he exclaimed nostalgically as he pointed.
-I imagined I’d feel proud too if I could personally lay claim to having regenerated part of this iconic rainforest.
+I imagined I’d feel proud too if I could personally lay claim to having regenerated part of this iconic place.

 Bull Oak, Brown Gardenia, Daintree Golden Pender, fourteen different varieties of fig. Cassowary Plum, poisonous except to cassowaries.
 Candlenut, used by early pioneers as a substitute for candles because of their high oil content.
 He and his mates once ate a whole heap of them and it gave them the runs.
 He picked up and peeled a ‘Nonnie Fruit’ off the ground and said ‘smell this’ — it stank!